junrui-liu/patina/src/assignments/as2.md

 2. Unlike Assignment 1, the starter code is no longer individual files, but a self-contained `dune` project.
 You will need to install `dune` through `opam`:

         opam install dune

     There is [guide](https://junrui-liu.github.io/patina/setup/setup.html) on how to install `opam` on your machine or CSIL.
 If you encounter any difficulty installing `opam` or `dune`, please let us know on Slack.

 3. The only files you need to modify are `scanner.mll` and `parser.mly`.

 4. A driver program (`patina.ml`) is provided to help you test your lexer/parser.
-You can run the driver on a Patina source file with
+It requires `ppx_deriving.show` for pretty printing, which you can install with `opam install ppx_deriving`.
+Once you have that, you can run the driver on a Patina source file with

         dune exec ./patina.exe -- <filename>